I guide teams through a human-centered approach to creating meaningful products and services.

 Coming up with a good idea is the easy part.
 Executing it in a way that truly meets people's needs every step of the way is much harder.
 The key is putting your target audience at the heart of your design process.
 It doesn't matter whether you're an intern, a designer, an engineer, an executive, or even a founder - actively listening to those you're hoping to serve is not optional.

 I help people build this capacity into themselves and their teams.
-The approach can vary, but I often find myself teaching people to fake-it-before-they-make-it: testing rapid prototypes with screened participants before building anything.
-First we discover a project's context and objectives.
-I believe in learn-by-doing, so next, I’ll lead the team through the tactics of human-centered design.
-Once the team has been exposed to these methods, it will become easier for me to change the DNA of your organization and empower your team to own the process, changing the DNA of your organization.
+The approach can vary, but I often find myself teaching organizations to fake-it-before-they-make-it: testing rapid prototypes with screened participants before building or changing their offering.
+First we’ll discover a project's context and objectives together.
+Next, I’ll lead your team through the tactics of human-centered design.
+Once enough people have personally experienced the importance of this approach, I will empower your team to own the process, changing the DNA of your organization.

 What’s with all the mindfulness?